InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 ##### Comparison operators

-1. If it`s an object, through `toPrimitive` to convert to object.
+1. If it‘s an object, through `toPrimitive` to convert to object.
-2. If it`s a string, Compare with the `unicode` character index.
+2. If it‘s a string, Compare with the `unicode` character index.

 #### New